Conservation Conversations – Fertilizer and Lawn

 Rural land is rapidly disappearing in middle Tennessee — regional planning is needed to preserve our rich history, farmland, waterways, and clean water, not to mention traffic!

-Middle Tennessee is growing rapidly, surpassing growth projections for 2020!
-At this rate, the region will have 3 million people and their cars by 2040, up from the current 2 million.
+Middle Tennessee is growing rapidly!
+At this rate, the region will have 3 million people and their cars by 2040.
 A stark result is that rural land is disappearing at the rate of almost 20 acres per day!
 Yet these farm and natural lands have real economic value.
 Middle Tennessee farms and natural lands provide more than $3 billion in ecosystems services — such as cleaning and filtering our air and water and flood protection — not to mention billions in increased property values, agricultural and timber products, and over 175,000 jobs.

 The risk of losing Middle Tennessee’s iconic rural lands, agricultural production, and scenic landscapes is very real and is affecting drinking water supplies and water quality.
 Farming is disappearing from the region and many of the remaining large tracts of land are no longer used for farming.
 The weakened infrastructure for farming threatens agriculture in the region.
 Since 2002, roughly 260,000 acres of farmland in Middle Tennessee have gone out of production.
 An additional 120,000 acres have been developed since 1999 and of those newly developed acres, more than half came from farm and forestland (twice the size of Murfreesboro).